Backyard chickens aren't for everyone. Before you get started - take this quiz to find out if your ready.

 To start with, I’m sharing my system for happy, healthy Backyard Chickens made easy.
 For the past year, I’ve been developing and refining practical approaches to backyard chickens and sharing my journey with the world through Patch to Table.
 All my material has been tested in my own backyard, and is designed to be practical and super simple.
 I don't talk about "ecological design" and instead focus on providing information that gets results.

 There's so much information out there, its overwhelming.
 And information by itself is simply not enough.
-From my own experience and a ton of research, I've identified 3 key things that make it easy to get started with backyard chickens.
-You need to be:

 Getting setup is often the hardest part.
 If you don’t know what you're doing it can take forever, you’ll end up with the wrong coop and it’ll cost you a bomb.
 The right advice will help you get setup quickly and avoid lots of hassles down the track.